 The new system wasn’t adopted everywhere though, and is still very rare.

 Sadly, university tutorial teaching is extraordinarily demanding of tutors’ time.
 A single tutor may only be able to teach 6 or 8 students per term.
 The result is that Oxford and Cambridge remain the only universities in the world that traditionally do the majority of their teaching in this special way.

 As such, any university or learning institution that wishes to adopt this traditional learning method needs to ensure that small class sizes lie at the core of everything they do.
-This is why all our Academic Programmes are limited to no more than 10 students, so tutor and students have the capacity to be able to participate in these incredibly rewarding Tutorials.
+This is why all our Online Courses are limited to no more than 10 students, so tutor and students have the capacity to be able to participate in these incredibly rewarding Tutorials.

 Tutorials have a long history as a highly respected method of teaching, used to promote intensive learning at some of the world’s most prestigious centres of education.
 But a good reputation isn’t the reason we believe in the tutorial method.